-CCE Monthly Newsletter January 2015 The content in this newsletter is provided for educational purposes only.
-All opinions expressed in articles are those of the author and do not reflect those of Cornell Cooperative Extension of St. Lawrence County
+CCE Monthly Newsletter February 2015 The content in this newsletter is provided for educational purposes only.
+All opinions expressed in articles are those of the author and do not reflect those of Cornell Cooperative Extension of St. Lawrence.

 To provide unbiased, educational outreach to the North Country through research, education and demonstration in Food and Agricultural Systems, Life Skills, Community Enhancement, Rural Stewardship, and Youth Development